kennethlng/kennethlng/README.md

 ### Hi there 👋

 My name's Kenneth Ng.
 I'm a multidisciplinary developer with 4+ years of experience building interactive AR/VR applications, games, and full-stack websites.
-I specialize in rapid prototyping, product ideation, and development using `React` and `Firebase`.
+I specialize in rapid prototyping, product ideation, and development using `React`, `Firebase`, and `Unity`.
 I also support with market research, business plan development, and investor pitch deck development.

 Check out my projects at [https://kennethlng.com](https://kennethlng.com).
 If you're interested in connecting, email me at Hello@KennethLNg.com or send me a message on Twitter @KennethLNg.